Skip to main content

 3D Games

-Eldiron has inbuilt 3D editing to easily create geometry for dungeons, towns, houses and more.
-This geometry interacts with an integrated terrain system.
-Other 3D features include day / night time simulation (including the sun) and powerful 3D rendering.
+Eldiron has inbuilt 3D editing to create dungeons, towns, houses and props directly inside the editor.
+Other 3D features include day / night time simulation, isometric and first-person cameras, and powerful 3D rendering.

-Tiles in 3D support PBR materials and can be painted on 3D surfaces as well as on the terrain.
+Tiles in 3D support PBR materials and can be painted onto editable geometry surfaces.

 The camera you choose for your game defines the perspective, you can either use a configurable orthographic / isometric camera or a first person camera.